ecobost/cnn4brca/log.md

 Log with activities and questions arising during every week

+## May 19 - May 25
+### Activities
+* Train best Experiment 2 model
+* Write results for Experiment 2 in Chapter 4

+### To do
+* Write code for model 3
+* Ask for institutional email

+### Questions
+1. Should I try using a Resnet-like model with dilated convolutions?
+2. Should I try a simpler model with less parameters (maybe in exchange for more memory usage)?

 ## May 12 - May 18
 ### Activities
 * Write code to test models in test set